Belly (soundtrack)

 Belly (Original Motion Picture Soundtrack) is the soundtrack to Hype Williams' 1998 film Belly.
 It was released on November 3, 1998, through Def Jam Recordings and featured production from the likes of Poke & Tone, Dame Grease, Sean Combs and Swizz Beatz.
-The soundtrack was a success, peaking at #5 on the Billboard 200 and #2 on the Top R&B/Hip-Hop Albums, and spawned the single "Grand Finale" by rappers DMX, Ja Rule, Method Man and Nas.
-"Grand Finale" made it to #63 on the Hot R&B/Hip-Hop Songs and #18 on the Hot Rap Songs.
-Four music video singles were released for "Grand Finale", "What About", "Movin' Out" and "Tommy's Theme".
+The soundtrack was a success, peaking at number 5 on the Billboard 200 and number 2 on the Top R&B/Hip-Hop Albums, and spawned the single "Grand Finale" by rappers DMX, Ja Rule, Method Man and Nas.
+"Grand Finale" made it to number 63 on the Hot R&B/Hip-Hop Songs and number 18 on the Hot Rap Songs.
+Four music video singles were released for "What About", "Grand Finale", "Movin' Out", and "Tommy's Theme", with the last three music videos being directed by Williams.

-The song "Top Shotter" was used as the entrance song for John Howard at UFC 101.